ZOrfeas/go_chat/README.md

-# Multiuser chat app cli
+# Multiuser chat
+Chat room backend and CLI(only frontend for now).